Want more Christmas spirit, less Christmas waste? Avoid, reduce, reuse and recycle right with these 10 waste-wise Christmas tips!

 Pre-loved gifts – your local op-shop is a treasure trove of fabulous finds!
 Alternatively, you can responsibly re-gift items you don’t want – just make sure to follow re-gifting etiquette!

 Make it yourself – make or bake gifts for loved ones.
 There is no shortage of inspiration, and you can dial the difficulty up or down depending on your skill level.
+A simple recipe in a (reused) jar makes a great gift!

 Support a cause – avoid unnecessary gifts altogether and donate funds to a charity or worthy cause.